 - a.
-McAfee Anti-Virus
+Make Driver Diskettes Utility

 - b.
-ZVHDD.EXE program for Suspend to Disk
+Anti-Virus program

 - c.
-Make Driver Diskettes Utility
+Hardware Monitoring Utility

+- d.
+Suspend to Disk Utility

-- 3. Tools
+3. Tools

-- a.
+a.
 Adobe Acrobat Reader

-- 4. Manuals
+4. Manuals

-5.1.2 How to use the Power Installer CD
+5.2 How to use the Power installer CD

-The Power Installer CD supports the Auto Run program used by Windows 98/95 and Windows NT operating systems.
-You may simply select the software shown on screen that needs to be installed.
-Then simply follow the messages displayed on the screen to complete setup.
+The Power Installer CD supports the Auto Run program under Windows 98/95 and Windows NT operating systems.
+All the necessary drivers, utilities and manual for this motherboard will be shown on the screen.
+Select the one that needs to be installed, then simply follow the messages displayed on the screen to complete setup.

-Note: IWILL PowerInstaller does not support a keyboard at this moment.
+Note: IWILL Power Installer does not support a keyboard at this moment.
 You must use a mouse to install it.